Mid-Con Energy - Just Get Through 2017

 Takeaway

 I am not a huge fan of forecasting short-term stock price movements.
 But with that said, I am going to make a prediction on stock price movement.
-Based on the above analysis, I think MCEP will trade relatively flat over the next 6 months.
+Based on the above analysis, I think MCEP will trade relatively flat over the next six months.
 Once we hit 4Q 2017, and we hopefully have more clarity on the borrowing base and leverage ratio, is when the stock will start to move upwards.
 I'm not one to try and time the market, so I continue to hold my position and build on to it if and when further stock price declines happen.

 Disclosure: I am/we are long MCEP.